dani1995ar/filplast-dashboard/README.md

 ## search bar:
 ![searchbar screenshot](static/search%20bar%20screenshot.png)

 The dashboard comes with a useful search bar that searches for the customer name, and displays all of the orders the curstome has placed, as well of all the items each order has.
-The search bar uses the following MYSQL function on the back-end:
+The search bar uses the following MYSQL statement on the back-end:

 ```mysql
 SELECT o.note, o.id, p.full_name, pr.name, oi.quantity, cp.price FROM `order` AS o